 I would like to finish this presentation by one of the most important cybercrime story of the 20th.
 The american government called it "electronic Pearl Harbor".

-For two days in January 1999, hackers repeatedly tapped into military computers at Kelly Air Force Base in San Antonio -- the center for the most sensitive Air Force intelligence, the kind of information critical to American troops now on patrol over Iraq and in Bosnia.
+For two days in January 1999, hackers repeatedly tapped into military computers at Kelly Air Force Base in

-NBC News has learned the attack was a sophisticated, coordinated assault through computer networks in Canada, Norway and Thailand.
+NBC News has learned the attack was a sophisticated, coordinated assault through computer networks in

-The hackers didn't receive top secrets but the Pentagon's No. 2 man, Deputy Secretary of Defense John Hamre, says the United States is essentially engaged in an all-out cyberwar.
+The hackers didn't receive top secrets but the Pentagon's No. 2 man, Deputy Secretary of Defense John Hamre, says the

-operating from as many as 15 locations worldwide, have launched a series of coordinated attacks on Pentagon computers -- as many as 100 per day.
+For the past several months, so-called cyberterrorists, operating from as many as 15 locations worldwide, have launched a series of coordinated attacks on Pentagon computers -- as many as 100 per day.

-The attackers remain unidentified and since anyone with a computer is a potential enemy, experts warn the United States military is vulnerable to a sneak attack.
+The attackers remain unidentified and since anyone with a computer is a potential enemy, experts warn the

 Among the computers targeted were those of the Air Intelligence Agency, the Air Force Information Warfare Center and a Joint Chiefs of Staff command-and-control operation.
 Officials said it was the most sophisticated attack yet on Pentagon computers.

 The attack so worried the Pentagon that it called in the FBI, which has launched a criminal investigation.
-But the military is making some progress.
-New technology developed by the Navy did detect the attacks on Kelly Air Force Base, but failed to find the hackers themselves.

 Several experts said such an attack wouldn't have even been detected at all a few months ago but the government has been quietly setting up cyberwar early-warning operations at the Pentagon, CIA and the National Security Agency over the past year.